boris-kz/CogAlg/README.md

 Search space (above) is the number of patterns * number of their variables.
 Number of variables per pattern is incremental, starting from single-variable inputs, such as pixels in video.
 Each level of search adds new variables: match and miss, to every compared variable of an input pattern.
 So, the number of variables multiplies at every level, new variables are summed within a pattern, then combined to evaluate that pattern for expanded search.
 Feedback of averaged new variables extends lower-level algorithm by adding operations that filter future inputs, and then by adjusting the filters.

+Explanation below is out of date, my current work-in-progress on combined-dimensionality search is in level_1_2_draft.py

 CogAlg implementation for image recognition: incremental-dimensionality pattern discovery (partial implementation of “incremental space-time dimensionality” section of part 2 in my intro):